 Presentations and/or Publications:

-Neža Šubic, “Executing a European Arrest Warrand in the Middle of a Rule of Law Crisis: Case C-216/18 PPU Minister for Justice and Equality (LM/Celmer)” 21 Irish Journal of European Law 98.
+Neža Šubic, “Executing a European Arrest Warrant in the Middle of a Rule of Law Crisis: Case C-216/18 PPU Minister for Justice and Equality (LM/Celmer)” 21 Irish Journal of European Law 98.

-Neža Šubic, “Normative Content of the Principle of Mutual Trust in the AFSJ”, conference paper presented to the tenth Trinity College Law Student Colloquium, Dublin, 9 February 2019.
+Neža Šubic, “Normative content of the principle of mutual trust in the AFSJ”, conference paper presented at the tenth Trinity College Law Student Colloquium, Trinity College Dublin, Dublin, Ireland, 9 February 2019